 Cersei Lannister: All the ways ‘Game of Thrones’ should have killed her

-Many viewers of Game of Thrones have complained about the inadequacy of villian Queen Cersei Lannister’s death in S8E5.
-Her twin brother-lover Jaime tried to save her by magically teleporting from the bottom of the tunnels below the Red Keep all the way through to the top while suffering from two direct dagger stabs to the midsection.
+Many viewers of Game of Thrones complained about the inadequacy of villian Queen Cersei Lannister’s death in S8E5.
+Her twin brother-lover Jaime tried to save her by (seemingly) magically teleporting from the bottom of the tunnels below the Red Keep all the way through to the top while suffering from two direct dagger stabs to the midsection.

 The Lannister twins ventured down into the tunnels to try to get back to the dinghy that was meant to magically teleport them across the narrow sea to Pentos without a sail, but Dark Auntie Dany had already destroyed enough of the Keep to block their exit.